nsmryan/itscomputersciencetime.com/content/2020-08-13-Rand-Image.md

 "-Wno-cast-function-type" due to a function cast in swill, but no big deal.

+There are other good flags available, but this is the short list that I can keep in my head.
+In particular, I didn't use any sanitizers, which is something I'm interested in using more of.

 I didn't enable "-O0" for release builds in this case, mostly to make them different from debug builds, but that is common practice at work- correctness is more important then throughput as long as you meet your latency requirements.